kellervmarcelo/kellervmarcelo/README.md

 ### Hello there!
 My name is Marcelo Keller, nice to have you here!
 This is where I share my studies and some of my own work <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ***
-- 🌱 I’m currently learning Nuxt.js (😍)
+- 🌱 I’m currently learning Flutter (😍)
 - 💬 Ask me about all things related to JavaScript
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kellervmarcelo/) and you can find some of my work with UI/UX on [Behance](https://www.behance.net/marcelomkv)
 - 📰 Also I blog about Vue.js @ https://marcelokv.hashnode.dev/